calgns/eslint-prettier-config/README.md

 # if you have pnpm good
 pnpm i eslint@latest prettier@latest stylelint@latest -D

-# if don't you should, cause it's like npm but with some goods
+# if don't, you should, cause it's like npm but with some goods
 npm i eslint@latest prettier@latest stylelint@latest -D

 ```